 IN THIS ARTICLE

-Different types of infectious diseases can cause costochondritis.
+Different types of infectious diseases can cause costochondritis, although this is uncommon.

 Costochondritis can also occur with certain forms of arthritis, such as ankylosing spondylitis and psoriatic arthritis, and is sometimes associated with breastbone pain (sternum pain) in these conditions.
 Costochondritis can occur in people with fibromyalgia.